UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/col_two.md

 ---
-title: ...how a fintech ecosystem can promote digital financial inclusion of women by integrating a gender approach into their value proposition
+title: ...how a fintech ecosystem can promote digital financial inclusion for women by integrating a gender approach into its value proposition
 layout: default

 menu_parent: 2